rogowska/remitly_exercise_2024/README.md

 19. Checking if Resource field has certain type.
 20. Checking if in the case of multiple statements, they all have unique Sids.

-Remaining tests check wether function returns correctly "True" or "False" in the case of the correctly formatted files.
+Remaining tests check wether function returns correctly "True" or "False" in the case of the correctly formatted file.
 ## Technologies

 * Python 3.10.11